laf/GPSLogger/README.md

 8. Install sqlite3 for storing local data: apt-get install sqlite3

+9. Install screen to allow for monitoring apt-get install screen

-9. Create the sqlite3 database and relevant table: sqlite3 /home/pi/GPSLogger/gpslog.db
+10. Create the sqlite3 database and relevant table: sqlite3 /home/pi/GPSLogger/gpslog.db
     create table gpslog (id INTEGER PRIMARY KEY,datetime varchar(30),lon varchar(100),lat varchar(100),alt varchar(100),speed varchar(100),uploaded varchar(1),session_id INT);

-10. Reboot the pi and it should now start, gpsd and two screen sessions which you can connect to keep an eye on the status of things: screen -r logging screen -r check
+11. Reboot the pi and it should now start, gpsd and two screen sessions which you can connect to keep an eye on the status of things: screen -r logging screen -r check

 The logging session is what does the majority of the data logging and uploading.
 The check session keeps an eye on any failed data that doesn't upload and trys again.

+If you get a "gpsd:ERROR: device open fail: Permission denied - retrying read-only" you may be able to resolve this by updatingthe permissions on the device

+	Add the following to you /var/udev/gpsd.hotplug

+	chmod a+rw $DEVNAME

+	At the end of the file just above "gpsdctl $ACTION $DEVNAME"